Your semester at WU from start to finish

 Insurance and banking

-Give written notice that you wish to terminate your Austrian health insurance agreement (if applicable) and close your bank account (if applicable).
+If applicable to you: Give written notice that you wish to terminate your Austrian health insurance agreement and/or close your bank account.

 Transcript of records